 You can customize the default processes, or write your own custom processes by implementing the stages described in "Self-Service Stages".
-For information about how self-service is implemented in the default End User UI, see "Configuring User Self-Service" in the Integrator's Guide.
-For information on how to customize the End User UI, see the following Git repository: Identity Management (End User) - UI.Sure
+For information about the default Self-Service UI, see "Configuring User Self-Service" in the Integrator's Guide.

 The Self-Service REST API supports only two HTTP requests: